ajgianthead/ajgianthead/README.md

 ## Hello.
-My name is Abijah Nesbitt, and I'm a full-stack developer. 👋
+My name is Abijah Nesbitt, and I'm a Computer Science student. 👋
-### I'm currently a high school student
+### I'm currently a college freshman at the University of Florida

-- 🔭 I’m currently working on a company website
+- 🔭 I’m currently looking for internships
 - 🌱 I’m currently learning how to use API's and databases with React/React Native
 - 🤔 I’m looking for help with learning back-end technologies, such as MongoDB, RESTful API's, and Node.js
 - 💬 Ask me about my current and future projects and aspirations